newlandpe/LanguageManager/README.md

 - **API for Other Plugins:** Provides a robust API for other plugins to localize messages and access language data.
 - **Dynamic Language Switching:** Players can switch their preferred language on the fly.
 - **Extensible Design:** Built to be easily extended with new language sources or formats.
-- **PlaceholderAPI Integration:** Integrate with PlaceholderAPI for dynamic language-based placeholders.

 - **Easy Configuration:** Simple `config.yml` for managing default language and other settings.

 ## Installation